Create a provisioning package for Windows 10

 C:\Program Files (x86)\Windows Kits\10\Assessment and Deployment Kit\Imaging and Configuration Designer\x86(on an x64 computer) or

-C:\Program Files\Windows Kits\10\Assessment and Deployment Kit\Imaging and Configuration Designer\x86\ICD.exe(on an x86 computer), and then double-click ICD.exe.
+C:\Program Files\Windows Kits\10\Assessment and Deployment Kit\Imaging and Configuration Designer\x86\ICD.exe(on an x86 computer), and then select ICD.exe.

 Select your desired option on the Start page, which offers multiple options for creating a provisioning package, as shown in the following image:

-The wizard options provide a simple interface for configuring common settings for desktop, mobile, and kiosk devices.
 Wizards are also available for creating provisioning packages for Microsoft Surface Hub and Microsoft HoloLens devices.
-For a summary of the settings available in the desktop, mobile, and kiosk devices, see What you can configure using Configuration Designer wizardS.
+For a summary of the settings available in the desktop, mobile, and kiosk devices, see What you can configure using Configuration Designer wizards.

-The Advanced provisioning option opens a new project with all Runtime settings available.
-The rest of this procedure uses advanced provisioning.
+The Advanced provisioning option opens a new project with all the runtime settings available.
+(The rest of this procedure uses advanced provisioning.)

 You can start a project in the simple wizard editor and then switch the project to the advanced editor.

-Enter a name for your project, and then click Next.
+Enter a name for your project, and then select Next.

-Select the settings you want to configure, based on the type of device, and then click Next.
+Select the settings you want to configure, based on the type of device, and then select Next.
 The following table describes the options.

 Windows edition Settings available for customization Provisioning package can apply to All Windows editions Common settings All Windows 10 devices All Windows desktop editions Common settings and settings specific to desktop devices All Windows 10 desktop editions (Home, Pro, Enterprise, Pro Education, Enterprise Education) All Windows mobile editions Common settings and settings specific to mobile devices All Windows 10 Mobile devices Windows 10 IoT Core Common settings and settings specific to Windows 10 IoT Core All Windows 10 IoT Core devices Windows 10 Holographic Common settings and settings specific to Windows 10 Holographic Microsoft HoloLens Common to Windows 10 Team edition Common settings and settings specific to Windows 10 Team Microsoft Surface Hub

-On the Import a provisioning package (optional) page, you can click Finish to create your project, or browse to and select an existing provisioning packge to import to your project, and then click Finish.
+On the Import a provisioning package (optional) page, you can select Finish to create your project, or browse to and select an existing provisioning package to import to your project, and then select Finish.

-After you click Finish, Windows Configuration Designer will open the Available customizations pane and you can then configure settings for the package.
+- In the Available customizations pane, you can now configure settings for the package.

 For an advanced provisioning project, Windows Configuration Designer opens the Available customizations pane.
 The example in the following image is based on All Windows desktop editions settings.